Keimille/terraform-jenkins-aws-pipeline/README.md

 # terraform-jenkins-aws-pipeline
-Infrastructure for Jenkins pipline in AWS
+Infrastructure for Jenkins pipeline in AWS